 After you’ve chosen the best autofocus setting, you still need to decide how the camera will compute what needs to be in focus.

 Certain cameras will have options within what’s listed below.
-For example, the Sony a6500 has Zone and Center focus modes, which functions as Single-Point areas.
+For example, the Sony a6500 has Zone and Center focus modes, which function as Single-Point areas.

 If there is an option that is specific to your camera, it will most likely fall into one of the four following categories.

-If you’re focused on framing, or have subjects move but want to keep a portion of the frame in focus, this is a useful setting.
+If you’re focused on framing or have subjects move but want to keep a portion of the frame in focus, this is a valuable setting.